This piece moves further into how culture shapes our our interpersonal concerns. [2,900 words]

 Ancestor: “The man is hiding (the bakoledoore touches an enclosed seedpod).
 He is dangerous (touches a scrap of red cloth).
 It is about death” (touches a black stone).

 The insights that the ancestors provide are often indirect or unclear.
 As the session proceeds, the client continues to probe his ancestors and the ancestors ideally offer insights.
 On the surface, it might seem that divination is just a matter of talking to oneself, since the client narrates both his own questions and the ancestral responses.
 However, a more complex internal process occurs.
-I like to think of divination as both a reflective and a constructive, meaning-making process that is structured by a system of culturally specific choices and meanings.
+I like to think of divination as both a reflective and a constructive, meaning-making process structured by a system of culturally specific choices and meanings.
 Divination works by examining questions, uncertainties, and feelings that remain unclear.
 It organizes and directs the client’s attention, prompts explanations, and formulates experiences into language.
-The goal is to transform, with the assistance of the symbolic objects and chance, the unknown into full awareness and, eventually, an answer or account that inspires action and change.
+The goal is to transform, assisted by the symbolic objects and chance, the unknown into full awareness and, eventually, an answer or account that inspires action and change.

 The diviner began by calling down his ancestors who connected us to my grandfather.
 “If you are around, listen to what the man is saying,” he said.
 “My ancestor, come and listen to what he is saying.
 Protect from sickness, protect from poverty of the land.
 You should not bring about quarreling.
 Great ancestor you should come and listen!”